dav-anderson/ramp_template/README.md

 Update "Library Search Paths" to include where your .a file is located

-Build and run your app on an IOS device or IOS simulator
+Build and run your app on an IOS device

 `make ios`